Sheika Scott: Municipal Pococi

 On 8 August 2021, Scott became the youngest player to score in the Costa Rican Women's Premier Division, at just 14 years old.

 Alajuelense

 On 22 December 2022, Scott was signed by Alajuelense for a one-year contract.
 On 15 January 2023, she in played the Costa Rican Super Cup in her debut against Sporting F.C..
 Scott entered at the 60th minute substituting for Shirley Cruz; Alajuelense would lose to Sporting in a penalty shootout by 1–3.

 On 27 January 2023, Scott made her debut with the club on the first date of the 2023 Apertura season against Sporting F.C., a game that ended with a 1–1 draw.
 On 5 February, she faced Herediano on the second day of the season, at the 32nd minute, Scott scored her first goal with the red and black team, Alajuelense won the match 4–0.

+Paris FC

+On 16 June 2025, Scott's signing with Paris FC was made official, with a contract until June 2028.